The Do’s and Don’ts Post Hair Transplant Surgery

 But don’t worry!
 Over time, the hair will grow much stronger and thicker.

-You can expect to see initial results after 6 months; however, it will take 8-9 months to see some actual and satisfying results.
-For some other patients it may take more than this period of time to obtain the final results.
+You can expect to see initial results after six months; however, it will take eight to nine months to see some actual and satisfying results.
+For some patients, it may take longer than this period to obtain the final results.

-This period of time can take up to 12-18 months which depends on the patient’s hair growth rate.
-That’s why it’s very important not to compare your results with other people as everyone heals at different pace.
+This period can last up to 12-18 months, depending on the patient’s hair growth rate.
+That’s why it’s essential not to compare your results with those of others, as everyone heals at a different pace.

 Do’s and Don’ts After Hair Transplant

-Now that we discussed the expectations and recovery after hair transplant, let’s talk about what to do and the things to avoid.
+Now that we discussed the expectations and recovery after a hair transplant, let’s talk about what to do and what to avoid.

 Instructions to Follow After Hair Transplant